 When we experience prolonged stress, it goes beyond the fight or flight response.
 When the stress continues, our immune system kicks into overdrive to help prevent illness and infection.
 Because our bodies can’t sustain this overdrive for long, it leads to exhaustion – the body burns out – and larger health issues can arise.

 Because everyone is different, people can experience different physical or mental health issues as a result of prolonged stress.
 Some might experience headaches, depression, anxiety, ulcers, insomnia, or worse – cancer, heart attack, or death.

 One simple example of this from my life comes from college.
 Every year around exams, I’d push myself to the brink of exhaustion studying.
 Then once the exams were finished, I would immediately get sick either with a cold, the flu, or a stomach virus for the first 1-2 weeks of the holiday break.
 My immune system was working in overdrive, and when it no longer needed to, it was depleted and couldn’t keep me healthy.

-Another example is from my last job.
+Another example is from the toxic job that I left in 2018.
 As I have shared, I experienced prolonged stress and long hours in my last job.
 The stress was slowly building for a long time and then there was an extremely stressful event that pushed me over the edge.
 I began to have panic attacks that took several months to get under control.

 One of the biggest complaints that people have about being too busy is that they feel guilty about not spending time with the people who are important to them.